 Mix the salt and some of the chilli powder, rim your glass with lime and then coat the rim with the chilli salt mix.
 Next, mix 1oz lime juice with hot sauce, Worcestershire sauce, half a teaspoon of powdered chilli and two ounces of tomato juice.
 Pour this into your glass and then top with beer.
 In Mexico this concoction is also known to be a hangover cure.

-- 1oz Añejo tequila (although silver, gold and reposado will substitute)
+- 1oz Añejo tequila (although other types can substitute)

 - 1/2 oz Orange liquor